 DECLARING THE MAJOR

 You can receive pre-major advising at any time, from the Undergraduate Advisor (5317 Dwinelle).
-Declare the major when you have completed Spanish 25, which you must take for a letter grade.
+Declare the major when you have completed prerequisites, which you must take for a letter grade.

 Double Major: To declare a double major, first download a double major packet from the College of Letters & Science website.
-Make appointments with both major advisors (Undergraduate Advisor at firstname.lastname@example.org, and the other advisor).
-You will need to prepare a four-year plan, get signatures from both departments, and then meet with an L&S College Advisor in 206 Evans Hall.
+Make appointments with both major advisors (Undergraduate Advisor at email@example.com, and the other advisor).
+You will need to prepare a four-year plan, get signatures from both departments, and then bring the paperwork to the College of L&S College in 206 Evans Hall.